 Depose II is one of Sonnier’s rare inflatable sculptures.
 Using the unlikely combination of neon lighting, metal, and nylon sailcloth, Sonnier balances a readymade aesthetic with painted geometric elements.
 The metal forms that pinch the inflatable are based on extruded found material, such as the rebar commonly used to build cement structures.
 The gestural neon shapes derive from the artist’s drawings.
 The inflatable assumes an anthropomorphic form that, when filled with air from the blower, suggests a living being.
 Initially a limp sack, the sculpture must breathe and expand to assume its final form.
 The title references the act of being deposed, wherein a person is required to give oral out-of-court testimony.
 The person being deposed is often asked exceedingly personal questions.
 Perhaps the pinched or pressed inflatable alludes to the feeling of duress that might arise from having to tell the truth in a compromising situation.

-Kelly Sherman’s video- and text-based work reveals the dynamics of family and social relationships through carefully constructed charts, graphs, diagrams, and picture sequences.
+Kelly Sherman’s (Born 1978 in Worcester, MA) video- and text-based work reveals the dynamics of family and social relationships through carefully constructed charts, graphs, diagrams, and picture sequences.
 Sherman derives her source materials from her own experiences and those of strangers as gleaned from online searches and personal interviews.
 In elegantly restrained visual statements that speak to shared humanity, the artist considers the emotive power of a single word, the strategic placement of a symbol, the weight of a demarcating line, and the precise shade of a particular color.

 In Wish Lists, Sherman presents forty such lists, taken from the Internet, each on a separate sheet of paper.
 The lists offer a powerful, suggestive glimpse into the lives of their authors, with hints about their age, gender, and circumstances.
 The items requested range from the most broad and basic, such as “School,” to the minutely specific, such as “VideoNow Color Disks 3-Pack: Monster Garage 2.”
 Individually and collectively, the wish lists reveal how we are shaped by the things we live with and long for—both necessary and not.